Squaw Valley-Miramonte AVA

 Squaw Valley-Miramonte is an American Viticultural Area (AVA) and a unique grape-growing region in Fresno County, California surrounding the towns of Yokuts Valley and Miramonte approximately 40 mi east of the city of Fresno.
-It was established on August 7, 2015 by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by Christine Flannigan, owner of the Sierra Peaks Winery and Purgatory Vineyards, on behalf of the Squaw Valley Grape Growers Group, proposing the viticulural area named "Squaw Valley-Miramonte."
+It was established as the nation's 230^{th}, the state's 145^{th} and the county's second appellation on August 7, 2015 by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by Christine Flannigan, owner of the Sierra Peaks Winery and Purgatory Vineyards, on behalf of the Squaw Valley Grape Growers Group, proposing the viticulural area named "Squaw Valley-Miramonte."

 It is largely a rural region located entirely within the foothills of the Sierra Nevada mountains and does not overlap any established AVAs.
 To the northwest, west, and south is the San Joaquin Valley while the Sequoia National Forest is adjacent to its northern and eastern boundaries.
 The scenic highway U.S. 180 bisects the region eastward from the Valley to the Big Trees in Kings Canyon and Sequoia National Parks.
 The AVA stretches over 44690 acres with five commercially-producing vineyards cultivating about 7.5 acres and three bonded wineries.
-The USDA plant hardiness zone for the AVA is 9b.